 Pesticides belong to numerous chemical classes that vary greatly in their toxicity.
 The human health risk associated with pesticide use is related to both pesticide toxicity and the level of exposure.
 The risk of a very highly toxic pesticide may be very low if the exposure is sufficiently small.
+Personal protective equipment (PPE) should be worn at all times when handling, mixing or applying chemicals.

-- Select the least toxic pesticide with the lowest exposure potential. - Know the emergency response procedure in case excessive exposure occurs.
+- Select the least toxic pesticide with the lowest exposure potential. - Know the emergency response procedure in case excessive exposure occurs. - Wear personal protective equipment (PPE) required by the label instructions.
+Be sure to wash all personal protective equipment everyday with soap and water. - Do not work with pesticides alone.